bitloops/bitloops-language/README.md

 If you are already aware of the DDD concepts (Aggregates, Value Objects, Use Cases, Controller, etc.) and know how to code in any modern programming language, it should be really easy to pick up the Bitloops Language.
 It is built out of a consistent set of language constructs that should feel familiar and be easy to read and understand.

 While Bitloops is an Object Oriented Language, it doesn't have a generic class.
-Specific Bitloops classes are build-in as follows: Aggregate, ValueObject, UseCase, RESTController, GraphQLController, GRPCController, DTO, Props, Config, OK, ApplicationError, DomainError, Error.
+Specific Bitloops classes are build-in as follows: ValueObject, Entity, Root Entity, UseCase, RESTController, GraphQLController, GRPCController, DTO, Props, Config, OK, ApplicationError, DomainError, Error etc.

 Bitloops Langauge code like this (11 lines):